 Michelin Green Guide to Montreal and Quebec City: Highlighting history and culture, the Michelin Green Guides are terrific for travellers who plan to road trip in Quebec, or planning city stops with a focus on history and culture.
 [2020 edition]

 Lonely Planet: Montreal and Quebec City: If you’re a budget traveller, then Lonely Planet is one of the best guidebooks you can buy.
-That being said, this guidebook was last updated in 2015, so some things may be closed.
+This guide focuses on popular attractions as well as off-the-beaten-path adventures.
+[2022 edition]

 Champlain’s Dream by David Hackett Fischer: This tome digs into the life of Samuel de Champlain, the founder of New France (now Quebec City).
 Read of his life in France, as well as his foray into cartography and establishing the colony of New France.